cardano-scaling/hydra/docs/monthly/2023-04-monthly.md

 - As you can see, there are still many 💭 **idea** items on the roadmap.
   However, not on the current and next planned release columns.
-The process is to clarify & groom each idea item into a 💬 **feature** before starting work on it, while equally considering new user feature 💭 **idea**s and requests.
+The process is to clarify and groom each idea item into a 💬 **feature** before starting work on it, while equally considering new user feature 💭 **idea**s and requests.

 - Moved [Hydra heads explorer